 Module 1: Part 1 Graduate Education at Goddard

-As are all studies at Goddard, graduate learning in the Health Arts & Sciences graduate program is inquiry driven and student centered.
+As are all studies at Goddard, graduate learning in the Goddard Graduate Institute programs are inquiry-driven and student-centered.
 Rather than following a predetermined set of courses, Goddard students design their own learning trajectory, guided by their unique inquiry and its related questions and concerns.
 Often, this means that Goddard graduate students engage in interdisciplinary or transdisciplinary studies – combining the knowledge and methods of more than one field of inquiry or moving into new, unexplored territory to answer their questions.

 As students design their learning path, they are guided by holistic principles.
 Graduate students are expected to demonstrate their learning and mastery in the context of these general principles, often referred to in shorthand as Knowing, Doing and Being.